 - USB: 4x USB 2.0

 - Network: Gigabit Ethernet (over USB with a maximum speed of 300mbps), Bluetooth 4.2/BLE

 - Other ports: DSI display port and a CSI camera port.

 - Excellent community support: Raspberry boasts of a great onine community that always responds to your challenges.
 Because it is more popular and uses open-source programs, there is hardly a challenge you will encounter with Raspberry has never been experienced by other developers.
 Most of the problems you will face could get solved by simple online researching.

 - cheap to acquire.

 - Poor Bluetooth connectivity: Even though new into the market, the board has already faced reports of unreliable Bluetooth connectivity.

 What I think About Raspberry Pi 3 Model B+

-Raspberry was and remains the king of Single Board Computers.
-Its latest model is affordable and should be useful in various experimentations.
-However, judging from the features of the model and its strengths, the Model B+ is recommended to projects that require fast internet connectivity like projects that involve GSM or remote monitoring/control.
+Raspberry was and remained the king of Single Board Computers.
+Its latest model is affordable and should be helpful in various experiments.
+However, judging from the model’s features and strengths, the Model B+ is recommended for projects requiring fast internet connectivity, like projects involving GSM or remote monitoring/control.

-This little "boy" spits both class and unimaginable power.
-Udoo is one of the few SBCs that are powered by Intel processors.
+This little “boy” spits both class and unimaginable power.
+Udoo is one of the few SBCs that Intel processors power.
 Its buying price is a lot higher than even PCs, and its processing speed is fast enough to outdo most PCs as well.
 Honestly, it could be hard to summarize all its features, but here are some of the most notable features: